Image

 • clearly associated with law enforcement

-If you are going through a checkpoint in Monroe County, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our skilled Monroe County, MO attorneys will ferociously defend you and protect your rights in the court of law.
-Contact us online to discuss your case with a kind and cunning DUI attorney near you today.
+If you approach a checkpoint in Monroe County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
+Our experienced Monroe County, MO attorneys will fearlessly defend you and protect your rights in the court of law.
+Reach out to us online to discuss your case with a compassionate and cunning DUI attorney near you today.

 Get the best quality criminal defense available in Monroe County, MO through Combs Waterkotte.
-At Combs Waterkotte, a DUI attorney near you will fight for your rights and navigate the legal process when you have been arrested for driving under the influence of alcohol or drugs in Monroe County or anywhere in Missouri.
-In addition, our top Monroe County, MO defense lawyers can help you with a variety of other case types, including:
+A Combs Waterkotte DUI attorney near you will fight for your rights and navigate the legal process when you have been charged with driving under the influence in Monroe County or anywhere in Missouri.
+Our team of Monroe County, MO attorneys have expertise in a number of other case types, including:

 Work with a Top DUI Attorney Near Me in Monroe County, MO | Combs Waterkotte

-There is no time to waste.
-If you were stopped or arrested for driving under the influence near Monroe County, MO, you need to hire a DUI attorney near you whom you can trust.
+Do yourself a favor and act now.
+If you have been stopped or arrested for driving under the influence near Monroe County, MO, you need to hire a trustworthy DUI attorney near you.
 Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
-When your freedom and future are at risk a Combs Waterkotte DUI attorney near you in Monroe County, MO will defend you.
-Contact our Monroe County, MO defense law firm now to discuss your rights, your case and your future.
+Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Monroe County, MO can defend you.
+Contact our Monroe County, MO defense law firm right away to consult a lawyer about your rights, your case and your future.

 View Service Areas